This morning, I was in the bathroom with my friend, Mr. iTunes Music player, and as usual, he was on shuffle.

 Blackface was [is] easily the most talented of that trio.
 His voice was [is] the scarce type.
 He gave different.
 He wrote 80% of their songs.
-He sang, rapped, hooked.
+He sang, rapped, and hooked.
 He had the swagger we loved to see.
 Oh!
-That his creamy voice.
+That his creamy voice!

 Below is an excerpt from a 2016 article by Obinna Fred:

 He didn’t really make it.
 Especially when compared to Innocent ‘TuFace’ Idibia, the most successful act from that group.[No, pause.
-This isn’t one of those look-at-your-mate, inspire-to-aspire-to-expire articles o!]
+This is NOT one of those look-at-your-mate, inspire-to-aspire-to-expire articles o!
+Read on]

 I put ‘Say You Believe Me’ on repeat, and as largely usual in most Plantashun Boiz’ songs, Blackface sang most part of it.
 Right there, I couldn’t just stop thinking about whatever it was that stymied the “blow” of Blackface’s talent.